Blue Monday (date)

+Some have dismissed the idea as pseudoscience.
+Others, including the Samaritans, have used Blue Monday to facilitate talk about mental health.

 Date

 The date is generally reported as falling on the third Monday in January, but also on the second or fourth Monday.
 The first such date declared was 24 January in 2005 as part of a Sky Travel press release.

 Calculation

-The formula uses many factors, including: weather conditions, debt level (the difference between debt accumulated and ability to pay), time since Christmas, time since new year’s resolutions have been broken, low motivational levels, and the feeling of a need to take action.
-One relationship used by Arnall in 2006 was:
+The formula uses six factors, including: weather conditions, debt level (the difference between debt accumulated and ability to pay), time since Christmas, time since New Year's resolutions have been broken, low motivational levels, and the feeling of a need to take action.